Galapagos, Machu Picchu, and the Amazon

 Santa Fe (wet landing).
 Santa Fe shows white sand beaches surrounded by sea lion colonies; through the island path, an endemic cactus forest is passed, home of the Santa Fe land iguanas (the largest in the islands).
 This island is also the habitat for a number of species, including the Galapagos hawk, Galapagos snakes, rice rats (one of the few endemic Galapagos rodents), a variety of finches and one of the four mockingbird species of the archipelago.
 (Duration: 1.5 hour walk/one hour deep water snorkeling).
 Overnight aboard the ship.
 (B,L,D).

-Day 6 (Thu): Mosquera Islet-Baltra Airport-Guayaquil-Lima.
+Day 6 (Thu): Mosquera Islet-Baltra Airport-Quito-Lima.

-After the visit, passengers will be transferred to Baltra Airport for their flight to Guayaquil, and then Lima, Peru.
+After the visit, passengers will be transferred to Baltra Airport for their return flight to Quito and then Lima, Peru.
 After passing through immigration and customs, proceed to the reception area, where our inbound services representative will be holding a sign with your name on it.
 You will be greeted and then transferred to your hotel.
 Overnight in Lima.
 (B)

 Day 7 (Fri): Lima-City Tour.